Quantitative and Qualitative Analysis

 Medicaid Section 1115 Waiver Demonstration Evaluation Technical Assistance

 SHADAC staff provided technical assistance (TA) and expertise to Alaska, Colorado, Illinois, and New Hampshire as these states participated in the Building State Capacity to Evaluate Innovative Medicaid Policies project through a contract with the National Governors Association (NGA).
 SHADAC monitored federal evaluation guidance and helped states develop data-driven approaches to evaluating approved and proposed Medicaid policies under Section 1115 waiver authority.
-Activities included: reviewing draft requests for proposals and planning documents; participating in convenings with state and federal officials, and drafting resources to respond to state-specific evaluation needs.
+Activities included: reviewing draft request for proposals and planning documents; participating in convenings with state and federal officials; drafting resources to respond to state-specific evaluation needs; and producing a brief of key considerations and promising tactics for states to use in evaluating new Medicaid policies.